lambdadps/lambdadps.github.io/seminars/faq/index.md

 ## Frequently Asked Questions

 Check our list of Frequently Asked Questions to know if your doubt has already been answered.
-If not, you can send an e-mail to [alves.nickolas@ufabc.edu.br](mailto:alves.nickolas@ufabc.edu.br).
+If not, you can send an e-mail to [lambdadps@gmail.com](mailto:lambdadps@gmail.com).

 - Who can attend the seminars?